Harnessing Rydberg Atomic Receivers: From Quantum Physics to Wireless Communications: Modeling From Quantum Physics To Wireless Systems

 The probe laser beam is received by a PD and converted into an output photocurrent signal.
 The relationship between the alternating current (AC) component of the probe laser power, i.e., $\left| \kappa \right|{\Omega _{{\text{RF}}}}$, and the photocurrent $I_{\text{AC}}$ is given by

 where $D$ is the photodiode's responsivity with units of A/W. Consequently, the instantaneous power associated with the AC component in the photocurrent output from the PD is given by

 where $R_{\text{L}}$ is the output impedance of the PD.
-Then, the output power of the LNA is given by
+Then, the output power of the low-noise amplifier (LNA) is given by

 where ${{G_{{\text{LNA}}}}}$ denotes the gain of the photocurrent after processing by the subsequent circuits (such as a low-noise amplifier, LNA).
-Given a complex Gaussian signal transmitted from the Tx, the observation ${z^{{\text{LO}}}}$ at the PD after encountering the channel $h$ is given by
+Given a complex Gaussian signal transmitted from the Tx, the observation ${z^{{\text{LO}}}}$ at the PD after encountering the channel $h$ is given by{\footnote{The complex RF envelop $x $ at carrier $f_\text{RF}$ is shifted to a low intermediate frequency at $\Delta f = f_\text{LO} - f_\text{RF}$.
+After low-pass filtering and demodulation at $\Delta f$, this yields a complex baseband signal proportional to $x$, which leads directly to the model given in~(\ref{z_LO_dress}).}}

 where $n_{{\text{Ry,LO}}}$ models the noise encompassing all relevant noise sources, as will be discussed in Sec.~\ref{sec_noise_sources}.